tdgriffith/defense/outline.md

 - Historically simulation questionnaire
 - Sensors and modeling moving towards physiological measures of human state/cognition

+>  There has been a recent proliferation of more rugged and durable sensor devices (e.g., fNIRS sensors) that can be used while people take part in ecologically valid activities to assess changes in neurophysiology, physiology, and behavior that correlate with cognitive state.
+In addition, recent advances in machine learning and modeling techniques can be used to interpret information about human states (e.g., SA) from noisy data acquired in such environments that previously was unusable.

 ---

 ### Cognition is the black box